arXiv/arxiv-docs/source/help/submit_status.md

 Submitted
 ---------

 Your new submission, replacement, cross list, journal reference, or withdrawal has been submitted.
-Your submission will be posted based on the [automated announcement schedule](availability.md).
+Your submission is currently set to be posted based on [automated announcement schedule](availability.md).
+Note that all submissions to arXiv go through a series of automated and human checks as [part of moderation](moderation/index.md) that may result in a delay.

 **New submissions and replacements**: Once you have verified that your intended submission appears in the format you desire, and you have